Originally installed in the Gaumont Cinema, Oldham, Lancashire, 1937

 Successful negotiations enabled installation to start at the Ritz Ballroom in Brighouse.
 This former cinema was built with organ chambers at either side of the proscenium, together with decorative plaster grilles, fronting the chamber shades.
 However, despite this, no organ was installed until the COS arrived in 1995.
 Shortly after the installation, opportunity was taken to enlarge the organ with the addition of a Tuba Horn in the main chamber and an Orchestral Oboe in the solo chamber.
 This provided a greatly enhanced stop specification.
 For various reasons, the organ was removed from the ballroom and placed in storage in 2006.

 Our new home is the Victoria Hall in Saltaire, Victoria Hall is a grade 2* listed building, it is located at the centre of Sir Titus Salt’s historic village.
 The Victoria Hall was opened in 1869 as a place of recreation, culture and learning for the local community, the main hall has a sprung dance floor and 10 metre high ceilings.
 The organ speaks from two chambers situated under the stage, the Wurlitzer console is on a hydraulic lift which raises it to stage level.
 In 2009 a Wurlitzer English Horn was added.
-A Wurlitzer Krumet will be added towards the end of 2016 to bring the organ to 12 ranks.
+A Wurlitzer Krumet was added in April 2017 bringing the organ to 12 ranks.
 The new specification was drawn up by Simon Gledhill.